Troubleshooting

 Set mode explicitly:

-export SPECFACT_MODE=copilot specfact import from-code --bundle legacy-api --repo . -
+export SPECFACT_MODE=copilot specfact import from-code legacy-api --repo . -

 See Operational Modes for details